Bayekq/rm_navigation/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to `scorpio_description`.
+Thank you for your interest in contributing to `scorpio_navigation`.
 Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.